 Verify if the graphics card can handle the output

-You’ll also need to check whether your graphics card (or your computer’s integrated graphics) can output at the HDTV’s resolution.
+You’ll also need to check whether your graphics card (or your computer’s integrated graphics) can output at the HDTV’s resolution before use TV as Monitor.
 You must first determine the resolution of your HDTV by consulting the manufacturer’s manual.
 Some HDTVs have non-standard resolutions.
 Thus compatibility for your HDTV isn’t guaranteed.
 However, most people stick to conventional 720p, 1080p, or 4K resolutions.
 Next, determine the highest resolution supported by your graphics card/integrated graphics.